Understanding how financial aid works

 Need help planning for college expenses?

 Every day, our financial advisors help people save for college so they can pursue their dreams.
-We will help you explain your financial aid options and plan for college expenses, whether you’re the one going back to school or you’re planning for your child’s future.
+We will help explain your financial aid options and plan for college expenses, whether you’re the one going back to school or you’re planning for your child’s future.
 Find a financial advisor now.

 Or, request an appointment online to speak with an advisor.